Project management and implementation for the Post-Earthquake Reconstruction Framework Loan

 Objectives:

-1. Rehabilitation and/or reconstruction of public regional and municipal buildings; under proper anti-seismic and energy efficiency standards;
+1. rehabilitation and/or reconstruction of public regional and municipal buildings; under proper anti-seismic and energy efficiency standards;

 Currency: